barakbarlevi/RT-Ballistic-Analyzer/README.md

 -n [period_ns]               Set real-time task period.
 If option isn't specified, default is 15695067.264 -p [rt_priority]             Set real-time task priority
 ```
-Only when running in a real-time arm environment is `rt_priority` used, and then its default value is:\
+Setting real-time attributes occurs only when the `ARM_TARGET` macro is defined.
+This can be done using GCC's `-D` option during compilation.
+Only then is `rt_priority` used, and then its default value is:\
 `rt_priority = 80`

 > **🔔 Attention**